freedomofpress/securedrop-docs/docs/v3_services.rst

     cd ~/Persistent/securedrop

-- Verify that SecureDrop version 1.0.0 or greater is available or installed on your instance with the command:
+- Verify that SecureDrop version |version| is available or installed on your instance with the command:

   .. code:: sh

     ssh app apt-cache policy securedrop-app-code

-  Version 1.0.0 should be listed as installed or as an installation candidate.
+  Version |version| should be listed as installed or as an installation candidate.
-- Verify that the *Admin Workstation*'s SecureDrop code is on 1.0.0 or greater, using the GUI updater or the command:
+- Verify that the *Admin Workstation*'s SecureDrop code is on |version|, using the GUI updater or the command:

   .. code:: sh

     ./securedrop-admin update

-- After updating the latest SecureDrop version, use the following command to update ``securedrop-admin``'s dependencies:
+- After updating to the latest SecureDrop version, use the following command to update ``securedrop-admin``'s dependencies:

   .. code:: sh

     ./securedrop-admin setup

-- Next, enable v3 onion services (and optionally disable v2 services) using:
+- Next, enable v3 onion services using:

   .. code:: sh